Identification of Child Penalties: Biases in TD due to Normalization

-\iparagraph{3.3.2.
-Empirical Application} Figure~\ref{fig:ntd_robustness} implements the bias-bounding exercise described above.
-The black series shows the conventional estimator: the gender gap in normalized DID by treatment group and target post-treatment age.
-The colored series show bias-corrected estimates from Proposition~\ref{prop:bias_correction} for $\theta(m,d,a)\in\{-0.10,-0.05,0,0.05,0.10\}$.
+\paragraph{Empirical Application.} Figure~\ref{fig:ntd_robustness} implements the bias-bounding exercise separately by treatment group.
+The black series (``No Assumption'') shows the conventional estimator: the gender gap in normalized DID.
+The shaded band shows the range of bias-corrected estimates from Proposition~\ref{prop:bias_correction} as $\theta(m)$ varies over $[-0.1, 0.1]$.
 Estimators are constructed using sample analogs of population expectations, and standard errors are constructed using influence functions and clustered at the individual level.
 See Appendix~\ref{sec:appendix_no_covariates} for further discussion on estimators and standard errors.

 The results suggest the bias is heterogeneous across treatment groups.
-At five years post-treatment, the conventional estimator for earlier treatment groups ($D=24,25,26$) is less negative than bias-corrected estimates across all assumed values of $\theta(m,d,a)$.
+At five years post-treatment, the conventional estimator for earlier treatment groups ($D=24,25,26$) is less negative than bias-corrected estimates throughout the assumed range of $\theta(m)$.
 To illustrate, consider treatment group $D=26$: the conventional estimate is $-0.104$ (SE $0.008$).
-Assuming $\theta(m,d,a)=-0.10$ yields a bias-corrected estimate of $-0.129$, while $\theta(m,d,a)=0.10$ yields $-0.157$—that is, $24\%$ and $51\%$ larger in magnitude, respectively.
-In contrast, for later treatment groups ($D\geq28$), conventional and bias-corrected estimates are similar, providing no evidence of bias.

-These differences reflect the bias characterized in Theorem~\ref{thm:cp_iden_res}.
-For earlier treatment groups, bias-corrected estimates are more negative, indicating the conventional estimator attenuates child penalties toward zero.
-This is consistent with Section~\ref{sec:did_violation}: positive selection on human capital implies negative parallel-trends violations for these comparisons, which cause child penalties to be understated.
+Assuming $\theta(m)=-0.10$ yields a bias-corrected estimate of $-0.129$, while $\theta(m)=0.10$ yields $-0.157$—that is, $24\%$ and $51\%$ larger in magnitude, respectively.
+In contrast, for later treatment groups ($D\geq28$), conventional and bias-corrected estimates are similar, providing no evidence of bias.\footnote{The assumed range also carries an implication for the male DID itself.
+For early treatment groups the male normalized DID is large: $-0.27$ for $D=26$ five years post-treatment.
+Under no parallel-trends violation, this implies fathers lose 27\% of counterfactual earnings due to parenthood, far outside the quasi-experimental evidence.
+In contrast, assuming fathers' true effect is $-10\%$, an observed effect of $-0.27$ implies a normalized parallel trends violation of $-24\%$. } At face value, the results indicate that for earlier treatment groups the conventional estimator attenuates child penalties toward zero.
+This is consistent with Section~\ref{sec:did_violation}, which argued parallel trend violations are negative ($\gamma_{\mathrm{PT}}(g)<0$) when comparing early to late treatment groups.
+Under NTD, $\gamma_{\mathrm{PT}}(g)<0$ causes child penalties to be understated (Theorem~\ref{thm:cp_iden_res}).